 What is your favorite recipe to make with ground beef?

 For most of us, especially this time of year, hamburgers on the grill is a favorite recipe to make with ground beef.
 But do you know how to store ground beef properly?
-This week’s tip will focus on how to freeze, defrost and brown ground beef to use in all the delicious recipes your family loves.
+Today I want to share with you tips on how to freeze, defrost and brown ground beef to use in all the delicious recipes your family loves.

 Freezing, Defrosting and Browning Ground Beef

 - Don’t freeze ground beef in the original packaging.